 But instead of forcing or threatening, set limits using thinking words.
-These are questions or statements to get kids to think about their behaviors, and then make the right choices.
+These are questions or statements to get your child to think about her behaviors, and then make the right choices.

-For instance, instead of ordering your child to eat breakfast, you can say, “Your brother and I are reading a book together.
+For instance, instead of ordering her to eat breakfast, you can say, “Your brother and I are reading a book together.
 Feel free to join us once you’ve eaten breakfast.”

-Or instead of barking orders to clean up toys, you might offer choices: “Your toys are still all over the floor.
+Or instead of barking orders to clean up, you might offer choices: “Your toys are still all over the floor.
 Would you like to keep playing another thirty minutes, or would you like to clean up now and start watching your show?”

-These statements and questions prompt your child to think about how his actions affect results instead of following your orders.
+These statements and questions prompt her to think about how her actions affect results instead of following your orders.

 5. Offer choices

-Parents are often encouraged to offer choices to kids as a way to handle their child’s temper.
-After all, choices empower kids and gives them some of the control they sometimes feel they’ve lost.
+Parents are often encouraged to offer choices to kids as a way to handle their children’s temper.
+After all, choices empower and give them some of the control they sometimes feel they’ve lost.

-But choices also forces kids to think.
-We give them options, and they’re allowed to weigh them before making a decision.
-This encourages them to practice making weighing their options instead of following their parents’ orders.
+Another benefit?
+Choices also forces them to think.
+You give your child options, and he has to think about them before making a decision.
+This encourages him to practice making weighing his options instead of following his parents’ orders.

-Choices are yet another opportunity for kids to make and learn from mistakes.
-If you don’t “save” your child from every mistake, these choices give them a chance to fail.
+Choices are yet another opportunity to make and learn from mistakes.
+If you don’t “save” him from every mistake, these choices give him a chance to fail.

 As odd as that sounds, it’s actually a good thing!
-You want them to practice making choices and experiencing their consequences now (even bad ones) when the stakes aren’t so high as they are in high school and beyond.
+You want him to practice making choices and experiencing the consequences now (even bad ones) when the stakes aren’t so high, compared to the stakes in high school and beyond.

 6. Don’t punish

-This doesn’t mean you’ll be permissive—you’re still holding your child accountable to his choices.
-But rather than punishment, allow the natural consequences to teach him a lesson.
+This doesn’t mean you’ll be permissive—you’re still holding your child accountable for her choices.
+But rather than punishment, allow the natural consequences to teach the lesson.

-If he refuses to hang his clothes in the closet, don’t take away his favorite toy.
-Instead, leave his clothes in the hamper.
-When he comes to you wondering where his school shirt is, point to the hamper.
-Explain how his choice not to hang his clothes has caused him to lose his favorite shirt.
+If she refuses to hang her clothes in the closet, don’t take away her favorite toy.
+Instead, leave her clothes in the hamper.
+When she comes to you wondering where her school shirt is, point to the hamper.
+Explain how her choice not to hang her clothes has caused her to lose her favorite shirt.

 This becomes even clearer when you compare it to the world adults live in: